Marker Logo

 Topics.
 This historical marker is listed in this topic list: Sports.

 Location.
 33° 57.582′ N, 83° 22.362′ W. Marker is in Athens, Georgia, in Athens-Clarke County.
-Marker is on North Thomas Street, on the right when traveling north.
+It is on North Thomas Street, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 300 N Thomas St, Athens GA 30601, United States of America.
 Touch for directions.

 Athena Marker image.
 Click for full size.

-Photographed By Darren Jefferson Clay, September 24, 2022
+Photographed by Darren Jefferson Clay, September 24, 2022

 2. Athena Marker

-in a direct line); Gary A. Cleveland (GAC) (about 300 feet away); Clarke County (about 400 feet away); Dedicated to the Veterans of 1898 to 1902 (approx. 0.2 miles away); The Athens Double-Barrelled Cannon (approx. 0.2 miles away); University of Georgia (approx. 0.2 miles away); Church-Waddel-Brumby House (approx. 0.2 miles away).
+(about 300 feet away, measured in a direct line); Gary A. Cleveland (GAC) (about 300 feet away); Clarke County (about 400 feet away); Full Steam Ahead! (about 700 feet away); Dedicated to the Veterans of 1898 to 1902 (approx. 0.2 miles away); The Athens Double-Barrelled Cannon (approx. 0.2 miles away); Charles E. Aguar (approx. 0.2 miles away).
 Touch for a list and map of all markers in Athens.

 Athena Marker image.
 Click for full size.

-Photographed By Darren Jefferson Clay, September 24, 2022
+Photographed by Darren Jefferson Clay, September 24, 2022

 3. Athena Marker

 Credits.
 This page was last revised on October 14, 2022.
 It was originally submitted on October 4, 2022, by Darren Jefferson Clay of Duluth, Georgia.
-This page has been viewed 123 times since then and 11 times this year.
+This page has been viewed 351 times since then and 38 times this year.
 Photos: 1, 2, 3. submitted on October 4, 2022, by Darren Jefferson Clay of Duluth, Georgia. • Bill Pfingsten was the editor who published this page.

 m=207209